 Want help?
 Still need convincing?

-Last year, Sisi Wei encouraged everyone (newbies especially) to pitch a lightning talk, and offered to help coach, prod, brainstorm with, edit, and encourage anyone who needed it.
+Sisi Wei has encouraged everyone (newbies especially) to pitch a lightning talk, and offered to help coach, prod, brainstorm with, edit, and encourage anyone who needed it.
 This still applies!
 If you're interested in pitching and need help coming up with something, read this.